ta18/learn-hugo/content/english/vision/object_detection_tf2/index.md

 * The `images/<project>` folder contains for each project:

   * the `test` and `train` folders which each contain:
-    * the PNG, JPG ... images to analyze,
+    * the PNG, JPG ... images,
-    * XML annotation files created with the `labelImg` software: they give, for each of the objects of an image, the coordinates of bounding box  and the label of the object.
+    * XML annotation files created with the `labelImg` software: they give, for each object of an image, the coordinates of bounding box  and the label of the object.
   * CSV annotation files (content of XML files converted to CSV format), which will in turn be converted to _tensorflow record_ format.
 * The `pre_trained/` folder contains a subfolder for each of the pre-trained networks used.
 * the `training/<project>` folder contains for each project: